RWransky/react-redux-webpack-boilerplate/README.md

 2. `npm install`
 3. `export ENV=development`
 4. `gulp`
+5. Go to `localhost:3000` and admire your work!

 ## Development
 If `ENV` is `development`, you'll be able to use [redux devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).
 You can use it in other environments if you edit `src/app/stores/store.js` (set the devtools store initialization block to always run).